All new and returning students of City, University of London are required to register for their course each year.

 When and where?

 This part of registration is compulsory so please ensure you do this as soon as you can.
-During the first week of term (September 24 to 28 2018) students from non-UK and non-EU countries should take their passports and visa documents to the Northampton Suite in the main University Building.
-If for whatever reason you miss this registration week, the following week (commencing October 1) you can complete your registration in the Student Centre.
+During the first week of term (23rd- 27th September 2019) students from non-UK and non-EU countries should take their passports and visa documents to the City 125 Suite on the third floor of the Innovation Centre.
+If for whatever reason you miss this registration week, the following week (commencing 30th September) you can complete your registration in the Student Centre.

 What do you need to bring?